kapp7/app/_pages/en/qa.md

 Basic reward 08/22 - 500 💎
 In order to receive a monthly #1 bias reward you have to (at least one):
 - Must actively vote (min 1000 💎)
-- At least 3 purple Gem Vote on the eventual winning idol within the current voting period
+- At least 5 Vote on the eventual winning idol within the current voting period
-- Donated gems to any Fan event (min 2000 💎)

 also please note:
 - intentional or multiple bias changes are not allowed and will make this reward null and void
-- bias changes within the same member group are also not excluded
+- bias changes within the same member group are not excluded
-- must be an active user (this includes the factors: number of watched ads + attendance)
+- must be an active user (this includes the factors: number of watched ads + attendance + purchases, sum of diamonds earned  during 1 month voting period >= reward value)

 Consecutive wins give bonus rewards

 ### `How to promote my Idol?`